 Holly has been a lab tech & phlebotomist for over a decade working specifically in the fields of serology, hematology, and pathology.
 Along with this, Holly has been a photographer for half of her life, giving her a keen eye for crime scene photos.

-She has her own segment, Holly's Hauntings, where she hosts every year.
+She has her own segment, Holly's Hauntings, where she hosts every year at Halloween.

 True Crime Curator